-Merredin is a smaller suburb in Western Australia within the Merredin local government area (postcode 6415).
-With a population of 2,604, the suburb has an established demographic with a median age of 40.
+Merredin is a compact suburb in Western Australia within the Merredin local government area (postcode 6415).
+With a population of 2,604, the suburb has an established family demographic with a median age of 40.
 Households earn a median income of $73K per year, with an average household size of 2.3 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.5% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, machinery operators & drivers, managers.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are Australian, English, Scottish.

 Merredin is served by 2 schools, including 1 primary, 1 combined.
 The average ICSEA score is 964, which is around the national average of 1,000.
 Public transport access includes 2 bus stops.
 Healthcare facilities include 1 public hospital.